dotnet/roslyn/Reporting-Visual-Studio-crashes-and-performance-issues.md

-This document outlines the best practices for reporting Visual Studio crashes and performance issues (poor responsiveness, hangs, etc.).
 For a general overview of how to report problems in Visual Studio, see "[How to Report a Problem with Visual Studio 2017](https://docs.microsoft.com/en-us/visualstudio/ide/how-to-report-a-problem-with-visual-studio-2017)".
-This document adds additional guidance for gathering heap dumps / traces.
+This document adds additional guidance and best practices for reporting crashes and performance issues by gathering heap dumps / performance traces.

 # Crashes